ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Using *Permissive Licenses*

--   The user is not prohibited from modifying the code and redistributing it...
+-   The user is not prohibited from modifying the code and redistributing it…

--   ...and the user is not prohibited from incorporating the code into *their* program, which is then released under a *proprietary license*.
+-   …and the user is not prohibited from incorporating the code into *their* program, which is then released under a *proprietary license*.

 -   The only explicit requirement is that the code attribution be maintained: I cannot take someone else's code and publish it claiming it as my own.